PhyberApex/vending-machine-kata/README.md

 In this exercise you will build the brains of a vending machine.
 It will accept money, make change, maintain inventory, and dispense products.
 All the things that you might expect a vending machine to accomplish.

-The point of this kata to to provide a larger than trivial exercise that can be used to practice TDD.
-A significant portion of the effort will be in determining what tests should be written and, more importantly, written next.
+The point of this kata to to provide a larger than trivial exercise that can be used to practice ~~TDD~~ TypeScript and Vue3 composition api.  ~~A significant portion of the effort will be in determining what tests should be written and, more importantly, written next.~~ Also this project provides some expierence with GitHub and conventional commits.

 Features
 ========